Diphalder/Blood-Donation-Application/README.md

 ### 4. Urgent Call :

 This feature is for the urgent moment who needs blood .
-User can select blood and find availble person's contract number and his Google Map location so that he could be easily found .
+User can select blood and find availble person's contract number and his Google Map location so that he can be easily found .

 ### 5. View Messages :